FelixCpp/use_in_case/README.md

 ```

 ### intercept
-... allows you to specify a `callback` that will be invoked when execution of the interactor throwed an exception.
+... allows you to specify a `callback` that will be invoked when execution of the interactor threw an exception.
 The parameter of `callback` will be the produced exception of type `Exception`.
 Note that this method does not handle the thrown error but acts like a listener.
 In order to handle it, take a look at [recover](#recover), [typed-recover](#typed-recover) or [checked-recover](#checked-recover)
 ```dart
 await stringToInt
   .intercept((exception) => print('Exception: $exception'))